 the relationship between the range described in paragraph (d) and the proposed caps and collars; and

 the impact on return on capital implied by both the range described in paragraph (d) and the application of the proposed cap, collars and grid output incentive rate.

+Criteria for considering base capex allowance adjustment mechanism

+Where the Commission considers specifying a base capex allowance adjustment mechanism it will take into account at least one of the following criteria:

+the cost and timing uncertainties of any individual E & D base capex project or E & D base capex programme;

+the extent to which any timing uncertainties of an E & D base capex project or E & D base capex programme are linked to a certain level of demand or connecting new generation;

+any other relevant drivers of E & D base capex that may influence project or programme need or uncertainty.

 revenue adjustments